bretski00/blui/README.md

-# BLUI - React Component Library
+# BLUI UI Framework

-A React-based UI framework with a powerful, extensible theme system that allows developers to customize every aspect of the design while maintaining consistency across components.
+A React component library with documentation built in.

 ## 🚀 Quick Start